cnmoro/fast-universal-sentence-encoder-3/README.md

 > The package is distributed as `fast-universal-sentence-encoder`; the import
 > name is `usem3`.

-## Releasing

-Publishing is automatic via GitHub Actions (`.github/workflows/publish.yml`): tag a commit with `v*` (e.g. `git tag v0.1.0 && git push --tags`) and the workflow runs the test matrix on linux amd64/arm64, Windows x64, macOS Apple Silicon and macOS Intel, then builds the sdist + universal wheel and uploads it to PyPI.
-The version is taken from the tag.

-Prerequisites once:

-1. Create a PyPI API token (https://pypi.org/manage/account/token/), scoped to the project.
-2. In the GitHub repo: **Settings → Environments → New environment** named `pypi`, and add the token as a secret named `PYPI_TOKEN`.

 ### Number denoising

 USE embeddings are sensitive to number tokens: two sentences that differ only in